 One last important aspect of promoting sports tourism, particularly in the context of events: communication!

-Our Eco-DISPLAY displays are being used more and more frequently to communicate on these subjects, and will be particularly useful for promoting active mobility during the Olympic Games.
-It’s a safe bet that the systems already in place will record peak ridership on rue de Rivoli, Boulevard Sébastopol and quai d’Austerlitz!
+Our Eco-DISPLAYs are being used more and more frequently and will be particularly useful for promoting soft mobility during the Olympic Games.
+It’s a safe bet that the systems already in place will record peak ridership on key intersections.

 L'afficheur de données de comptage Eco-DISPLAY Classic+ a deux faces entièrement personnalisables que vous pouvez adapter à votre communication du moment.

-As above for the start of the Tour de France in Denmark, the design of the furniture, like the scrolling text, is also fully customizable, a great opportunity to communicate and disseminate messages to encourage cycling and walking!
+For example: At the start of the Tour de France in Denmark, an Eco-DISPLAY was erected to count cyclists.
+All aspects of the design, like the scrolling text, was fully customizable.
+It was a great opportunity to inform passersby and communicate messages to encourage cycling and walking!

-Would you like to know more about the installation of Eco-DISPLAY displays, their customization, or to obtain complete studies on sports and/or urban tourism?
+Would you like to know more about the installation of Eco-DISPLAYs, their customization, or how to obtain complete studies on sports and/or urban tourism?